 The Skoda Fabia’s boxy body makes it easy to see out of and a breeze to thread through tight city streets.
 Its light steering and rear parking sensors – standard on SE models and above – help make it easy to park, too.

 Euro NCAP awarded the Skoda Fabia a five-star safety rating in 2014.
-The tests have been made significantly stricter since then, however, so newer five-star-rated models – such as the Nissan Micra – will offer extra protection in a crash.
+The tests have been made significantly stricter since then, however.

 SE models and above come with a speed limiter and automatic emergency braking features while SE L, Colour Edition and Monte Carlo models get cruise control as standard.
 You can also pay extra to get blind-spot monitoring and cross-traffic alert systems to help prevent avoidable collisions on motorways and when you’re pulling out of parking spaces.